 Tip: Maintain a streamlined body position at all times

 Like this?
-Read more at our Health and Fitness section.
+Read more in our Health & Fitness section.